Marilyn Beck: Career

-Beck's Hollywood column moved to the New York Times Special Features in 1972 as she reported on the doings of stars the likes of Elvis Presley, Natalie Wood, Robert Redford, Jane Fonda, Marlon Brando, Elizabeth Taylor and Richard Burton.
+Beck's Hollywood column moved to the New York Times Special Features in 1972 as she reported on the doings of celebrities.
 She became affiliated with Tribune Media Services in 1980, and a decade later moved to Creators Syndicate.

 Throughout the 1970s and 1980s, her column was seen in papers with a combined readership upwards of 25 million, maintaining a large print readership through the evolving Internet era of the '90s and '00s.
 Beck established an early-day web presence in the mid-'80s, via Prodigy and CompuServe, and later on E!
 Online and AOL.
 She authored the Grapevine column in TV Guide from 1989 to 1992.

 Beck began her partnership with newspaper and magazine writer Stacy Jenel Smith, a former protégé, in 1990.
 The column became Beck/Smith Hollywood Exclusive.
 Among Beck/Smith's innovations (under the auspices of CompuServe and Entertainment Drive) was live online reporting with user questions being relayed to winners at the Academy Awards, beginning at the 1994 Oscars show.
 They did regular on-camera streamed video reports on the web via AENTV beginning in 2000.

 Beck's five-decade run has seen her and Smith's column featured in hundreds of outlets ranging from France and Mexico to Cleveland and Milwaukee.
 Beck/Smith Hollywood Exclusive continues through Creators Syndicate.

 Other media

 Beck was heard regularly on local Los Angeles radio station KFI, and was seen regularly on local (KABC) and national television.
-She appeared on programs including "Nightline" and shows hosted by Barbara Walters, Dinah Shore, Mike Douglas and Merv Griffin.
-She hosted NBC "Marilyn Beck's Hollywood Outtakes" specials in 1977 and 1978 which featured the likes of Sylvester Stallone, William Holden and Robert Evans providing commentary for amusing outtake footage from their films.
+She hosted NBC "Marilyn Beck's Hollywood Outtakes" specials in 1977 and 1978 which featured stars providing commentary for amusing outtake footage from their films.
 George Burns co-hosted the second special.

-She was the featured Hollywood interviewer on the syndicated "PM Magazine" show from 1983 to 1988, logging on-air chats with such celebrities as Farrah Fawcett, Harrison Ford, Lucille Ball, Michael Landon, George Burns, Warren Beatty, Dustin Hoffman, Christopher Reeve and Luciano Pavarotti.
+She was the featured Hollywood interviewer on the syndicated "PM Magazine" show from 1983 to 1988.

 Beck and Smith were among the media personalities reporting their celebrity stories on E!
 Entertainment's 1993-1999 "The Gossip Show," occasionally squaring off in lighthearted Point-Counterpoint-style debates.